LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       different step size or have ARKStep estimate a new step size use :c:func:`ARKStepSetInitStep()`.

-      All previously set options are retained but may be updated by calling the appropriate "Set" functions.
+      Unless otherwise noted, all previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, :c:func:`ARKStepReset()` also sends an error message to the error handler function.